vienvu89/VTPageViewControler/README.md

 ```

-More attribute for custom see int VTPageViewController.h file.
+More attributes for custom see in VTPageViewController.h file.

 ## Licence